MPhil: minimum 12 months full time; minimum 24 months part time

 Visit our postgraduate application site.

 Applications are considered throughout the year although specific deadlines for funding may apply.
 If you wish to discuss possible projects you should contact staff direct via their e-mail addresses, which are provided on our website.
-Further application advice is available from the Faculty of Science, Agriculture and Engineering.

 There are three possible start dates for your research degree: